LandSciTech/ccviR/CODE_DESIGN.md

   (otherwise anytime any list item is updated, the whole reactive invalidates)

 ## Notes
+-
 - `spat_vuln_hide2()` gets no `req()` because depends on present/absence to hide

 ## Testing
+- It makes testing easier if, as much as possible, all code is moved into functions which can be tested individually, as well as used to create inputs for other parts of tests.
+- `server_setup()` checks `is_testing()` to set the relative path correctly when running tests.

+### testServer()
 - Where possible, testing is performed with the `testServer()` (Rather than shinytest2) https://mastering-shiny.org/scaling-testing.html#testing-reactivity
+- See `?MockShinySession` for some of what you can access in the testServer
+- Can't test input recovery from previous data because doesn't work with `update*()` family of functions (https://mastering-shiny.org/scaling-testing.html#limitations)
+- Can use `browser()` inside `testServer({...})` to interactively test and set up expectations.

+### shinytest2
+- see `?shinytest2::AppDriver` for some of what you can access form the `AppDriver`
+- shinytest2 can be a bit finicky, but once you get the details right it works well
+- You MUST rebuild the package before running shinytests!
+- Errors in the test pane that imply the app is working (not that specific tests are failing) are best troubleshooted by using `record_test()` (don't actually record it, but the errors messages are much better in this mode, and may be something as simple as misspelling a function name, for example)
+- Because the app is running from a function, `record_test()` can be used to create the details of the test, but not the whole test file (you need to copy the code and add it to an existing test).
+- shinyFiles is a pain to test (because it uses actionButtons, which shinytest2 insists can only be 'clicked' not set to file values), so we don't test the actual loading directly.